metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 1. Use `Write-Debug` and `Write-Verbose` commandlets in your code to see what the code is doing, this is much faster and sometimes more useful and informative than stepping trough code.

-2. Run PS as Admin and type command by commad which you wish to test by copying code out of editor into the console, this is much more practical than stepping trough code because you can handle various scenarios by simply modifying variables and using console history to repeat steps.
+2. Run PS as Admin and copy commands which you wish to test out of code editor into the console, this is much more practical than stepping trough code because you can handle various scenarios by simply modifying variables and using console history to repeat steps.

 3. In `Config\ProjectSettings.ps1` debug and verbose preferences can be set in single place and entire repository is affected, you don't even have to restart PS or reimport modules when `$Develop` variable is set because each run of some scripts gives you fresh environment for testing.\
 Some variables are however exception to this and will require restart of PS.